 This cold tomato soup is best served chilled, although I personally don’t mind eating it right after making the soup.
 But that is personal choice.
 Traditionally, this cold Spanish soup is served with hard boiled egg and slices of Spanish cured ham.
 Roughly chop the eggs and finely slice or chop the cured ham.

 Serve the salmorejo soup in a small bowl after adding a bit of garnish to each serving.
+Add some Spanish tomato bread to accompany the dish.

 How to store